 2 FSC Chain of Custody Certification - factsheet.
 FSC UK, 14 January 2013.
-The New Zealand Ecolabelling Trust Furniture, fittings and flooring EC-32-25
+The New Zealand Ecolabelling Trust

 These criteria and supporting explanatory information have been prepared specifically for the New Zealand Ecolabelling Trust as part of the Eco Choice Aotearoa programme's life cycle approach and its principles and procedures for developing Licence criteria for specific product categories.
 The New Zealand Ecolabelling Trust accepts no responsibility for any use by any party of information in the document in any other context or for any other purpose.